PseudoDevs/IamGhost/abcmd4.md

-Last updated: 2024-04-05 17:59:33
+Last updated: 2024-04-05 18:00:07
-Random Quote: Words are like arrows, Arianne.
-Once loosed, you cannot call them back.  -  Areo Hotah
+Random Quote: Why didn't you say this to me when I was alive? - Hannah Baker